Loretta Chen: Writing career

 Chen published her first book in 2014 with an autobiography, Woman on Top, about her family life and business career.

 In 2016, Chen wrote The Elim Chew Story: Driven by Purpose, Destined for Change, a biography about Elim Chew, a female entrepreneur who started the streetwear retail chain 77th Street.

 In 2017, Chen published a book, Madonnas and Mavericks: Power Women in Singapore, about 17 Singaporean women who have reached the peaks in various fields such as business, politics, advocacy, sports, lifestyle and the arts.
 The book includes Jennie Chua, Olivia Lum, Ivy Singh-Lim, Halimah Yacob and Sylvia Lim.

-Chen planned to launch her fourth book, Mana Wahine: Power Women in Hawaii, in 2018 and also another book for 2019.
+Chen published her fourth book, Mana Wahine: Power Women in Hawaii in 2019.

+In December 2022, Chen published M/OTHER, a book inspired by her mother who survived a brain tumor, which explores the concept of motherhood and features interviews with parents who have faced challenges or have themselves challenged the norms.
+The book is a winner in the Singapore Book Awards.

 Personal life

 Chen has two older brothers, the elder of whom is former actor Edmund Chen, the other brother, Eric Chen, manages The Activation Group alongside her.

-Chen lived in Hawaii with her husband.
+Chen is based in East Honolulu, Hawaii.